sansumbrella/Cinder/README.linux.md

 LINUX SPECIFIC
 --------------

-This version is being tested against Xubuntu 14.04 and uses glfw3 for window/context creation/manipulation etc.
+This version is being tested against Xubuntu 14.04 and uses glfw3 for window/context creation/destruction and mouse/keyboard interaction etc.

+Currently mouse input is relatively complete but might need to rethink in some parts.

+Keyboard interaction is unfinished but will be in the near future.

 You should be able to build and run the following examples after compiling the library: